Stocks slide to cap 9.3% decline in September, worst month since March 2020

 Cruise ship operator Carnival dropped 23.3% for the biggest decline among S&P 500 stocks after it reported a bigger loss for its latest quarter than analysts expected and revenue that fell short of expectations.
 Rivals Norwegian Cruise Line and Royal Caribbean Group slid 18% and 13.2%, respectively.

-Nike slumped 12.8%, its worst day in more than 20 years, after it said its profitability weakened during the summer because of discounts needed to clear suddenly overstuffed warehouses.
-The amount of shoes and gear in Nike’s inventories swelled by 44% from a year earlier.
+Nike slumped 12.8%, its worst day in more than 20 years after it said its profitability weakened during the summer because of discounts needed to clear suddenly overstuffed warehouses.
+The number of shoes and gear in Nike’s inventories swelled by 44% from a year earlier.

 This year’s powerful surge for the U.S. dollar against other currencies also hurt Nike.
 Its worldwide revenue rose only 4%, instead of the 10% it would have if currency values had remained the same.